sncf-connect-tech/flutter_eco_mode/README.md

 #### Not really convinced by the Eco Range?

-That's why we give you the possibility to calculate your own Eco Score by using others features in the plugin.
+That's why we give you the possibility to calculate your own score by using others features in the plugin.
 If you have more than three eco ranges in your custom eco-mode, feel free to give the best user eco experience to your final users :)